InfamousMusicify/Thermodynamic/README.md

 ### Hot:
     Aziroazide Azide:     Netherite Block on a Magma Block (Huge)
     Thermite:             Ancient Debris on a Magma Block (Large)
-    Flameite:             Quartz Block on a Magma Block (Medium)
+    Flameite:             Quartz Block on a Coal Block (Medium)
     Rosite:               Coal Block on a Magma Block (Small)
     Pinite:               Quartz Ore on a Magma Block (Tiny)